Harishpandu43/devops-project/README.md

 - [If required] Please add required permissions to jenkins-role created via terraform scripts [ EKS, STS, ECR-PUBLIC]

 - Create test user in IAM USER service in AWS to add it's accesskey and secretkey in aws-credentials in jenkins dashboard to have access to the AWS.
+Make sure this IAM User have all the neccessary permissions to take action on EKS cluster.

 - Update your aws-auth configmap to allow this user to perform actions.
     ```